EjuluWilson/webDevBootCamp/notes.md

 - **Inline-Block**: Combines features of both inline and block.
 Elements line up horizontally but you can set their width and height.
 - **None**: Completely hides the element, making it invisible and unclickable.

+# Flexbox
+> There are two axis: The main-axis(horizontal by default) and the cros-axis(perpendicular to the main).
+The `flex-direction` determines the direction of the main axis.
+The  `justify-content` property aligns items along the main a-xis while the `align-content` property aligns along the main-axis.

-# Flexbox Sizing and Default Values
+### Flexbox Sizing and Default Values

 Flexbox provides several properties to manage the sizing of items within a container.
 Understanding the default values and how these properties interact is crucial for mastering layout with Flexbox.